Athletic knocks out Madrid to reach Super Cup final vs Barça

 “We played a very tough opponent but we knew we could come through with the victory,” said García, who was sent off less than 15 minutes into Athletic’s 3-1 loss to Madrid in the Spanish league in December.
 “We played a great match.”

-Madrid reduced the deficit in the 73rd minute when Karim Benzema scored his first goal in four matches.
-The French striker appeared to have scored an equalizer in the 82nd but the goal was disallowed for offside.
+Madrid reduced the deficit in the 73rd when Karim Benzema scored his first goal in four matches with the help of video review after he was originally called offside.
+The French striker appeared to have scored an equalizer in the 82nd but that goal was disallowed for offside.

 Defender Sergio Ramos missed another chance with a header by the post in the 88th.
 A few minutes later Madrid wanted a penalty after Ramos appeared to be grabbed inside the area, but video review determined there was no foul.

-“They got off to a good start and we struggled to get going,” Madrid’s Marco Asensio said.
+“They got off to a good start and we struggled to get going,” said Madrid’s Marco Asensio, who twice hit the woodwork when the score was 2-0.
 “They gained confidence after the first goal and we were not able to recover.”

 Madrid was coming off a scoreless draw at Osasuna in the Spanish league.
 It was stuck in Pamplona after the match because of a snowstorm that has disrupted the city Madrid in the last few days, having to travel directly to Málaga from there.